 Specifically, Forrester’s model found that this hypothetical AMP’d site with 4 million monthly visitors could expect to generate upwards of $1,005,447 over three years, from an investment of $210,827, producing an ROI of 377%:

 We know Facebook is the king of targeting.
 And it’s clear that AMP can generate conversions.
 So what are some tips for using them together?

 Recommendations for using Facebook and AMP together

 In a help article from Facebook, the social network recommends some tactics for improving mobile ad performance.
-Here are a few, combined with our own recommendations for the pre- and post-click experience:
+Here are a few, combined with our own recommendations for the pre- and post-click landing page:

 - Opt for mobile-first formats: Instant Experience, Collection ads, Stories Ads are just a few you can take advantage of on mobile.
 Designed primarily for mobile, they provide a speedy user experience according to Facebook, with up to 10 times faster response times than the average mobile site.

 - Avoid lead ads: Lead ads are Facebook’s attempt at making forms easier for users to fill out.
 The ad pops up, you click it, and it flips over to reveal a form:

 While there are some benefits to lead ads, the major problem is branding and customization.
 Without a dedicated post-click landing page, you’re constrained to Facebook’s design capabilities.
 What’s more, the chance to build brand equity, or to immediately nurture the lead deeper into the funnel, are lost if they remain on Facebook.
 Not to mention that, while Lead Ads load quickly, AMP pages load instantly.
 So when it comes to speed, the two are a wash.